 M. Gibbs, LA.
 Lace, MJ.
 Jones, AJ.
 Moore (2004).
 Intraspecific competition in the speckled wood butterfly Pararge aegeria: Effect of rearing density and gender on larval life history.
 Journal of Insect Science.
 4,

 M. Gibbs, LA.
 Lace, MJ.
 Jones, AJ.
 Moore (2004).
 Intraspecific competition in the speckled wood butterfly Pararge aegeria: effect of rearing density and gender on larval life history.
-J Insect Sci.
-4,
+Journal of Insect Science.
+4(1),

 MJ.
 Jones, SJ.
 Marsden, MD.
 Linsley (2003).
 Effects of habitat change and geographical variation on the bird communities of two Indonesian islands.
 Biodiversity and Conservation.
 12(5), pp.1013-1032.